Multi Port Forwarder

 -

-So, the subsequent packets for the same conversation can go in
+is created internally.
+Subsequent packets for the same conversation can go in either

 -

-IP address - an IPv4 address, IPv6 address,
+IP address - An IPv4 or IPv6 address, or a DNS name.
+The hint below

 -

-MAC address - MAC address.
-NOTE: all traffic
+MAC address - The MAC address.
+NOTE: All traffic arriving at a

-- Adapter - list of available network adapters.
+- Adapter - A list of available network adapters.

 Forward Traffic As...